TheStarport/DS-Process-Manager/README.md

 ## Automatic scripts used for backups

 This program can run two scripts at a specified time each day.
 This can be used to implement an automatic backups.
 It can also run a command when FLServer is restarted.
-See the backup.bat, backup_inc.bat and restart.bat scripts for examples.
-These scripts use ncftp and 7zip to

 ## Source